kretkowl/tdb/README.md

 _Aliases_ are optional simple symbols.
 If not present and cannot be inferred from attribute name (e.g. because it is complex expression), default `__data_N` is assumed, where N is consecutive natural number.
-As with attribute keys, defina aliases starting with `__` at your own risk.
+As with attribute keys, define aliases starting with `__` at your own risk.

 Queries are case-insensitive.